prajwalk97/Dchat-An-Android-Chat-Application/README.md

 # Dchat

-## This is a new generation Chatting App developed by the students of RVCE under the guidane of Prof. Anisha B S
+## This is a new generation Chatting App developed by the students of RVCE under the guidance of Prof. Anisha B S

 ##Developers Info: